bjucps/cps110-thinkcspy/_sources/SortSearch/TheBubbleSort.rst

     shortBubbleSort(alist)
     print(alist)

-The short bubble has performance :math:`O(n)` when the list is already sorted, because it performs only :math:`n` comparisons and no exchanges.
+The short bubble version of the algorithm has performance :math:`O(n)` when the list is already sorted, because it performs only :math:`n` comparisons and no exchanges.

-.. admonition:: Self Check
+**Check your understanding**

 .. mchoice:: question_sort_1
     :correct: b
     :answer_a: [1, 9, 19, 7, 3, 10, 13, 15, 8, 12]
     :answer_b: [1, 3, 7, 9, 10, 8, 12, 13, 15, 19]
     :answer_c: [1, 7, 3, 9, 10, 13, 8, 12, 15, 19]
     :answer_d: [1, 9, 19, 7, 3, 10, 13, 15, 8, 12]
     :feedback_a:  This answer represents three swaps.
 A pass means that you continue swapping all the way to the end of the list.
     :feedback_b:  Very Good
     :feedback_c: A bubble sort contines to swap numbers up to index position passnum.
 But remember that passnum starts at the length of the list - 1.
     :feedback_d: You have been doing an insertion sort, not a bubble sort.

-       Suppose you have the following list of numbers to sort: <br>
-       [19, 1, 9, 7, 3, 10, 13, 15, 8, 12] which list represents the partially sorted list after three complete passes of bubble sort?
+    Suppose you have the following list of numbers to sort: [19, 1, 9, 7, 3, 10, 13, 15, 8, 12].
+Which list represents the partially sorted list after three complete passes of bubble sort?